PrincetonUniversity/ILAng-Doc/verification/refinement.md

 }
 ```

 A list is an ordered set of elements, where each element can be any string, integer, or nested data structures.
-JSON format does not require the elements are of the same type.
+JSON format does not require the elements of a list to have the same type.
-In the top-level of a JSON file is a map and we call the key-value pairs in this top-level map as sections.
+The top-level of a JSON file is a map and we call the key-value pairs in this top-level map as sections.

 ## The Structure of Variable Mapping

-Below shows the general structure the variable mapping file (or in short, var-map).
-Each section (like `state mapping"`) will be explained in detail later.
+Below shows the general structure of the variable mapping file (or in short, var-map).
+Each section (like `state mapping"`) will be explained in details later.
 Section `additional mapping`, `assumptions`, `monitor` and `functions` are optional.
 Section names are case-insensitive and you can always use hypen (`-`) to replace space in the section names.

 ```javascript
 {